 Airflow Dental Technology offers a deep cleanse without the more abrasive methods of teeth cleaning (I, for one, can’t stand the sensation of the scalpel on the tooth!)
 It uses a combination of air, warm water, and ultrafine powder to gently buff away plaque, calculus, and stains.

 The Airflow process starts with an assessment.
-I asked Dental Nurse, Karen what the most common patient problems are and she said simply “setting aside the time”.
+I asked Dental Hygienist, Karen what the most common patient problems are and she said simply “setting aside the time”.
 “Any patient can tell me how long they are meant to brush their teeth for and how often they are meant to floss but when it comes to putting it into practice people find it hard to set aside the time…” something immediately obvious when they take a seat in the dentist chair.
 She says that some patients at Macquarie Street dental know they are poor flossers so they will opt to come in four times a year rather than twice.

 Airflow Dental Technology begins with an assessment of my own teeth.
 A coloured dye is applied that darkens around areas of concentrated plaque.
 Noticeable takeaway?
 My incisors are set slightly further back than my front teeth which means they get a less thorough clean with my electric toothbrush.
 Karen also notes that I should keep an eye on my back molars – the deep rivets in my teeth mean to make them harder to clean and mean I will be more prone to tooth decay in that area.